About Tom

 Years later, brother John Gould also took part in the business, and the store name changed to Tom Gould Jeweler & Sons.
 John took over the mall location, Tom Sr. retired, and Tom A. moved to another location.
 Tom A. had built up a reputation of jewelry repair around the Fargo-Moorhead area, and did contract work for many of the mall stores, and independent jewelers around the cities.
 Old, worn-out pieces that everyone had given up hope on were the bread-and-butter of his shop, as Tom performed miracles with metal.

 Once Tom’s business and equipment could no longer fit in the little rental space, he moved to a condemned house near the Red River which was converted into a cozy little shop with the help of his wife Kathy.
 It was dubbed the “Quaint House on the Corner.”
 They would probably still be there to this day, if the city of Moorhead hadn’t decided to implement their own plans for riverfront property.
-They briefly moved to another shop location on 8th Street in Moorhead, before eventually moving the business to Perham, MN, where they still work today.
+They briefly moved to another shop location on 8th Street in Moorhead, before eventually moving the business to Perham, MN, where they worked until retirement.

 You can read more about the remodeling and opening of the Perham store here!